 This document (hereinafter referred to as the GRs) governs the AISC certification programs.
 All Applicants and continuing Participants are required to have available and comply with these GRs.
 An Applicant is a company that is requesting certification for a fabrication/manufacturing facility or erection company that does not hold a current AISC certification.
 A Participant is a company that holds a current AISC certification and is seeking to continue the certification for that fabrication, manufacturing facility, or erection company.
-A Participant applying for additional certifications or endorsements, which are called a Scope Changes, is also considered an Applicant.
+A Participant applying for additional certifications or endorsements, which are called Scope Changes, is also considered an Applicant.

-The words shall, must or will denote a mandatory requirement.
-The words should or could denote a guideline or recommendation.
-The words may or can denote an opportunity to make a choice.
+The words shall, must or will indicate a mandatory requirement.
+The word should indicates a recommendation.
+The words could, can, or may indicate an opportunity to make a choice.